Formulation and Characterization of Magnetically

 PHARMACEUTICAL EVALUATIONS

-Percentage yield of various formulations are depicted in the table 20
+Percentage yield of various

-Table 20: Percentage yield
+Table 4: Percentage yield of various microspheres formulation

 Formulation code